shannonking0216/tutorial_react_hooks/README.md

-Origin credits go to JavaScript Mastery and FreeCodeCamp for this tutorial.
+Build credits go to adrianhajdin of JavaScript Mastery and FreeCodeCamp for this tutorial.
 Thank you.

 ## Initial Code